osmosis-labs/governance/proposals/2021-7-fix-prop-6-ratios/README.md

 This is namely every incentivized pool, except for the OSMO/ION, ATOM/REGEN, and OSMO/REGEN.
 This is done as a means of accounting for the lower than expected rewards in the interrim.

-Alternatively the community could equally change vote on a new incentives distribution, such as is proposed in proposal 8, or a new proposal based on liquidity similar to proposal 2.
+Alternatively the community could equally vote on a new incentives distribution, such as is proposed in proposal 8, or a new proposal based on current TVL similar to proposal 2.
 One important thing to remark is that it is plausible that this proposal and proposal 8 both enter their voting period during the same epoch.
 If this is the case, only one should be voted yes.
 (As whichever one gets passed second will override the other within the same epoch)

 The intended distribution after proposal 6 (per the proposer's understanding):